Blog

 Ethical Foundations in Practice

 A good digital platform is founded on the idea that technology should aid and not replace professional judgment.
-Platforms such as SkilTrak are founded on these ethical principles, which include the emphasis on data protection and auditable workflows.
+Platforms such as SkilTrak are founded on these ethical AI principles, which include the emphasis on data protection and auditable workflows.
 The system is able to automate repetitive documentation while ensuring that the workplace supervisor remains the final authority, thus upholding the ethical standards of the Australian vocational education sector.

 Conclusion